Git-Mediawiki/Git-Mediawiki/docs/Home.md

 ## Who are we ?

 We are four students from ENSIMAG [http://www.ensimag.fr], an IT engineering school based in France.
 This project is part of our end-year project for our second year of studies in this school.
-This project is mentored by Matthieu Moy [http://www-verimag.imag.fr/~moy/?lang=en] and Sylvain Boulme [http://www-verimag.imag.fr/~boulme/], and developped with the help of the git community [http://git.kernel.org/].
+This project is mentored by Matthieu Moy [http://www-verimag.imag.fr/~moy/?lang=en] and Sylvain Boulme [http://www-verimag.imag.fr/~boulme/], and developed with the help of the git community [http://git.kernel.org/].